Tiyo98/farewell-cue-collection/README.md

 ## Updates
 2023-01-21: Cue Collection Release
 2023-06-04: Changed wording of the beginning of the strat in the final room
-2024-04-19: Updated Determination Images to be displayed correctly again.
+2024-04-19: Updated Determination images to be displayed correctly again